jappeace/jappeaceApplication/content/nixos-git.md

 cat minimal-nixos.iso > /dev/sdX
 ```
 where `X` is the usb drive found by `lsblk`.
-`X` should be a letter, numbers indicate partitions, which we don't want to cat upon.
+`X` should be a letter, numbers indicate partitions,
+which we don't want to cat upon because the ISO already
+contains a partitioning scheme.

 Boot into it on the target machine.
 Become root with `sudo -i`.

-# Networking
+# Internet
 Next step is to setup WIFI, you can skip this if you're on Ethernet:

 ```bash